RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ![Homogeneous Transforms](https://www.youtube.com/watch?v=WQTnCIhkzNc)
 > Here, you will compute a new homogeneous transformation matrix that describes the relationship between two end-effectors, given two separate transformation matrices ($H_1$ and $H_2$).
 This new matrix will provide the relative distances $d_x$ and $d_y$ between the two end-effectors.
 When both $d_x$ and $d_y$ become zero, it indicates that the two robots are in collision.
 >
 ><sub> Avoid Collision using Homogeneous Transformations | Robotics 101.
 YouTube video, 13 July 2022.
-Available at: https://www.youtube.com/watch?v=WQTnCIhkzNc
+Available at: https://www.youtube.com/watch?v=WQTnCIhkzNc -->

 ---

-### 1.1.3.7: Inverse Kinematics of Robots
+### 1.1.3.6: Inverse Kinematics of Robots
 <!--
 Inversly as the forward kinematics, inverse kinematics (also called Indirect Geometric Model, IGM) allow us to find the values of the joint positions given the position and orientation of the end-effector relative to the base and the values of all the geometric link parameters. -->

-Inverse Kinematics (IK), also known as the **Indirect Geometric Model (IGM)**, allows us to determine the required joint positions (angles and link lengths) based on the desired position and orientation of the robot is end-effector, given the geometric parameters of its links.
+Inverse Kinematics (IK), also known as the **Indirect Geometric Model (IGM)**, allows us to determine the required joint positions (angles and link lengths) based on the desired position and orientation of the robot's end-effector, given the geometric parameters of its links.
 This process is essentially the opposite of forward kinematics.

-**What exactly is Inverse Kinematics, and how can we use it to move a robot from point A to point B?**
+**How can we use IK to move a robot from point A to point B?**
-IK is one of the most intriguing and broadly used concepts in robotics.
-Simply put, inverse kinematics involves calculating the robot’s joint parameters (such as angles and link lengths) to position its end-effector precisely at a specified location and orientation.
+**Inverse Kinematics** is one of the most fundamental concepts in robotics that provides a map between the position and orientation of robt's end-effector and the different configurations that can achieve it.

-If you have a solid understanding of forward kinematics, inverse kinematics becomes straightforward and intuitive.
+For serial robots, forward kinematics is a many-to-one map (i.e. many configurations may represent a single pose in Cartesian space).
+Inverse kinematics as the name suggests is  the inverse map (one-to-many) that maps a given pose of robot's end-effector to different configurations that can achieve it.
+In this course, we will introduce the inverse kinemtics of a very simple case of 6R robot.

 Watch the following video for a clear introduction to inverse kinematics: